Plrbear/plrbear.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I gave a guest lecture for the [Computer Vision](https://upc.bristol.ac.uk/unit-programme-catalogue/UnitDetails.jsa?ayrCode=25%2F26&unitCode=COMS30030) at University of Bristol.
+I gave a guest lecture in the [Computer Vision](https://upc.bristol.ac.uk/unit-programme-catalogue/UnitDetails.jsa?ayrCode=25%2F26&unitCode=COMS30030) at the University of Bristol.